Unparalleled Agile software development expertise

 Belatrix takes a highly pragmatic and effective approach to Scrum.
 Because software development is a highly interactive and iterative process, the following guidelines help ensure your engagement will be successful.

-- We recommend that all the features of the system should be broken down into short iterations or phases, which in Scrum are called sprints.
-A sprint can be as short as one week or as long as two months, depending on the complexity of the system, the technology and team preferences.
-Most often, we use 2 to 3 week sprints in our projects.
+We recommend that all the features of the system should be broken down into short iterations or phases, which in Scrum are called sprints.
+A sprint can be as short as one week or as long as two months, depending on the complexity of the system, the technology and teams preferences.
+Most often, we use 2 or 3 week sprints in our projects.